Learn how to make hanging hearts that you can fill with lavender, or other scents. Display in your home or use to scent clothes draws and closets.

 The ribbon must sit BETWEEN the two layers of fabric.
 The raw edges of the ribbon should line up with the raw edges of the fabric.
 This will put the folded edge of the ribbon into the middle of the fabric.
 This can be confusing but remember that once sewn we will turn the heart around (to the RIGHT side) and the folded edge (of the ribbon) will be on the outside.

 Should you require a bit of extra help, please check out the corresponding YouTube video: DIY Lavender Filled Hanging Hearts.

 Continue pinning the two pieces of fabric together, along the drawn line.
 Pin the ribbon in position securely.

 Sew around the heart on the drawn line using a 1.5mm stitch length for reinforcement.
 Stop and start at the notches, fasten the stitch using a backstitch.
 Be sure to leave a gap between the two notches, this will be required to turn the heart around.

 Once the sewing is complete.
 Trim the seam allowance to 1/8″-1/4" (3-5mm).

 Do NOT trim the area between the two notches, this must be left alone so that it does not fray.

-We recommend that you do NOT trim the ribbon, but the seam allowances of the fabric can be trimmed either side.
-This will prevent the ribbon from fraying and coming out of the seam at a later stage.
+I recommend that you do NOT trim the ribbon; the seam allowances of the fabric can be trimmed either side.
+This will prevent the ribbon from fraying and falling out of the seam at a later stage.